 You can see this technique in an array of movies from Nosferatu to Gran Torino.
-StudioBinder has put together a collection of Rembrandt lighting examples to see how prevalent this technique actually is.
+We used StudioBinder Storyboard Creator to put together a collection of Rembrandt lighting examples to see how prevalent this technique actually is.

 The Rembrandt lighting setup is simple to master and you'll be producing more compelling images in no time.
 So now it’s time to learn how to use it in your own projects.

 Rembrandt Lighting Setup

 Rembrandt photography lighting is the best way to get the most bang for your buck.
 To get great shots, you really just need one light and one reflector.
 There are three key steps.

 Once you've established the position of your camera and your subject, the Rembrandt lighting can be designed accordingly.
 In this example, the camera is facing our subject but that doesn't always have to be the case.

 Step 2 — Position your key light